Sagittaria trifolia

 Sagittaria trifolia, the threeleaf arrowhead or Chinese arrowhead, is a plant species widespread across the wet areas in Europe and in much of Asia.

-Origin
+Distribution

-It is native to Ukraine, European Russia, Siberia, the Russian Far East, Central Asia, China, India, Iran, Iraq, Japan, Korea, Pakistan, Indonesia, the Philippines and many smaller countries in between.
-It is also naturalized in the Fiji, Cook and Society Islands in the Pacific.
+S. trifolia is native to Ukraine, European Russia, Siberia, the Russian Far East, Central Asia, China, India, Iran, Iraq, Japan, Korea, Pakistan, Indonesia, the Philippines, and many smaller countries in between.
+It is also naturalized in the Fiji, Cook, and Society Islands in the Pacific.

-Usage
+Uses

-Sagittaria trifolia has underground tubers and is cultivated as a food crop in parts of Asia.
+It has underground tubers and is cultivated as a food crop in parts of Asia.
 The tubers are high in starch and highly nutritious.
+One of these cultivars is used as kuwai in Japan.